wywywy01/edx-documentation/en_us/open_edx_release_notes/source/ficus.rst

 Improvements to the word cloud tool include a new Instructions field and accessibility updates.

-The ability to prevent learners from receiving feedback until they've dropped all draggable items.
+In drag and drop problems, course authors can prevent learners from receiving feedback until they've dropped all draggable items.

-Added "View this course as" capability.
+Added the ability to view a course as a member of a content group.

 In the Student Profile report, added two columns: "enrollment mode" and "verification status".